 Where W= the actual total weight of the fish in g, ^w= the expected weight from length-weight relationship formula.
-The current experiment's results were obtained using a completely randomized design, and analysis of variance (ANOVA) was used to test for differences in means. were tested by analysis of variance (ANOVA).
+The results of current experiment was conducted with a completely randomized design, and the differences between the means were tested by analysis of variance (ANOVA).
 The significant differences were tested by LSD test at 0.5% probability level by SPSS program Ver.
 26. Fish classification was based on (Coad, 2010).